aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 *Note:* Log gets rotated hourly so please ensure the logs are downloaded for the workload period.

-### Leveraging CloudWatch logs and Log insights to view and analyze slow queries
+## 8. Leverage Amazon CloudWatch Logs and Log Insights to view and analyze slow queries

 Slow logs are great for troubleshooting but viewing/downloading individual logs could be time consuming.
 Also the logs could get rotated(if log_output= FILE) periodically.
 In addition to viewing and downloading DB instance logs from the console, you can *publish* logs to Amazon CloudWatch Logs.
 With CloudWatch Logs, you can perform real-time analysis of the log data, store and retain the data in highly durable storage, and manage the data with the CloudWatch Logs Agent.